archana15/github-pages-with-jekyll/_posts/2021-07-28-for-loop-or-while-loop?.md

 ---
 Based on my understanding

-- `for loop` is used when you know how many times you want to iterate over an iterable
+- **for loop** is used when you know how many times you want to iterate over an iterable
 - the counter that keep keeps the track of number of times you have iterated over something is incremented or decremented until a condition is met
 - where as while loops behaves differently from for loop, although while loop is also used to iterate
-- `while loops` are used when you are not sure of how many time you want to iterate
+- **while loops** are used when you are not sure of how many time you want to iterate
 - a while loop run over a code over and over until a condition becomes  _false_
 - where as `if condition` lets us run a block of code below it only if the condition is _true_

-### Examples to illustrate when do we use a `while loop` and when do we use a `for loop`:
+### Examples:

 #### Search a value 'X'  given a head of a linked list
 - in this case we do not know the length the linked list we are just give a value that is present in the linked list and the head of the linked list